msg-byu/getting-started/README.md

 in this walkthrough.

-In addition you will be putting your code up on [github](https://github.com/) and learning the basics of git to create a repo that will look somewhat similar to this one when you are done.
+In addition you will be putting your code up on [GitHub](https://github.com/) and learning the basics of git to create a repo that will look somewhat similar to this one when you are done.

 ## Computer Setup

 ### Github

-Before we do anything on your local computer you need to get a github account and make a repository.
+Before we do anything on your local computer you need to get a GitHub account and make a repository.
 The directions [here](instructions/github.md) will walk you through the process.